ThomasChakif/simulated-bank/README.md

 -deposits/withdrawals can only be made between a customer's own accounts

--deposits made when starting a new account are purely cash

-    -i.e., you cannot transfer funds from one account to fund the creation of a new account
+-deposits made when starting a new account are purely cash (i.e., you cannot transfer funds from one account to fund the creation of a new account)

 -different starting deposits are required depending on account type

--investment accounts can only choose between a set of given assets

-    -each account can only hold one type of asset (stocks, bonds, index funds, etc.)
+-investment accounts can only choose between a set of given assets (each account can only hold one type of asset (stocks, bonds, index funds, etc.))